saberfazliahmadi/spam-detection-tfidf/README.md

 ---

 ## 📜 License
-This project is distributed under the **MIT License**.
-For more information, see the LICENSE file.
+This project is licensed under the **MIT License**.
+See the LICENSE file for details.

 ---